seheon-oh/baygaud-PI/README.md

 		'_segdir':'baygaud_segs_output',

-		--> In the _segdir directory, all of the Gaussian fit results for each sub-cube (segment, xN - ys:y3 - vel) are saved in binary format.
+		--> In the _segdir directory, all of the Gaussian fit results for each sub-cube (segment, xN--ys:ye--vel) are saved in binary format.
 For example,

 			G03_x10.ys10ye390.npy <-- python binary format